 Communications Interfaces

 The web interface shall use HTTPS to ensure secure communication.
 Before logging on a message shall display warning the user not to log on over public Wi-Fi due to the existence of SSL strip.
 Data transfer rates will need to be fast enough to meet non-functional requirements.

 The point of sale system shall connect over the internet with the server.
 Encryption shall be used since a database will be updated with this connection.
 Inventory shall be updated and read by the point of sale system.

 System Features

+Customer

+Customer Account

-The system shall allow a customer to view blog posts by visiting a blog page.
+The system shall allow a customer to create an account